AntonOvsyannikov/FlashCardsMe/README.md

 Unpack the zip archive and click FlashCardsMe.jar to run the programm.
 Make sure first, that jar extension is associated with Java runtime.

-You can also look in the folder "Sample Decks" repository and download examples of decks.
+You can also look into [Sample Decks](https://github.com/AntonOvsyannikov/FlashCardsMe/tree/master/SampleDeck) folder in this repository and download examples of decks.

 ## Main features

 ### The Cards, Decks, Stacks